edwardbturner/GDN_finance/README.md

 The ```example.ipynb``` notebook provides a simple notebook that shows an implimentation of the GDN we use.

-The provided datasets (YET TO BE UPLOADED) within the ```finance_data``` folder are in the form date_numDays_lbSize_correlationType_useOfSelfLoops.
+The provided datasets within the ```finance_data``` folder are in the form date_numDays_lbSize_correlationType_useOfSelfLoops.
 For this data we do not manually add self loops at any point as the GCNConv function does this automatically.
+These correspond to the 500 days of train/test data.

 The ```GDN_outputs.py``` and ```GCN_outputs.py``` folders contain the respective model outputs, $S_t^\alpha(\theta)$, for each of the datasets.
 The files take the form model_numDays_featureSize_GDNNumEpochs_DDPMNumEpochs_gamma_delta_GDNLearningRate_DDPMLearningRate_DDPMlb_traininglb_dataName.
 The ```GDN_weights.py``` and ```GCN_weights.py``` folders contain the equivalent files but now for model weights at the end of the respective 100 day training period.